The 2nd IASTED International Conference on

 Biography of the Keynote Speaker

-Prof. Gunnar Fagerberg has a degree in electrical engineering from Chalmers Institute of Technology, Gothenburg, Sweden.
+has a degree in electrical engineering from Chalmers Institute of Technology, Gothenburg, Sweden.
 For many years, he has led research and development work on assistive technology and accessibility at the Swedish Handicap Institute, The University of Western Ontario, Canada and the Royal Institute of Technology in Sweden.
+Prof. Gunnar Fagerberg

 During 2001-2004, Fagerberg was Principal Scientific Officer in the eInclusion unit in the Information Society Directorate-General of the European Commission.
 He is past president of the International Society for Augmentative and Alternative Communication (ISAAC) and the Association for the Advancement of Assistive Technology in Europe (AAATE).